avnikadubey/as.180.369/contrib/avnikadubey/class-00-dennett-summary.md

+# Dennett Summary, By: Avnika Dubey

+## Adding a test text to go over adding a commit to my GitHub via JupyterLab

 Constructive comments received by ChatGPT and changes made:
 1) Make your thesis statement more explicit
 2) Break longer paragraphs into smaller parts